steadybit/docs-public/integrate-with-steadybit/extensions/available-extensions.md

 </div>

-A Steadybit check implementation to gather Prometheus metrics within chaos engineering experiment executions.
+A Steadybit check implementation to gather Prometheus metrics within chaos engineering experiment runs.
 These can be used as checks within experiments, e.g., to implement pre- and post-conditions.